SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 ### Special:Search integration

-In case [SMWSearch][smw:search] was enabled, it is possible to retrieve [highlighted][es:highlighting] text snippets for matched entities from ES given that `special_search.highlight.fragment.type` is set to one of the excepted types (`plain`, `unified`, and `fvh`).
+In case [SMWSearch][smw:search] was enabled, it is possible to retrieve [highlighted][es:highlighting] text snippets for matched entities from ES given that `highlight.fragment.type` is set to one of the excepted types (`plain`, `unified`, and `fvh`).
 Type `plain` can be used without any specific requirements, for the other types please consult the ES documentation.

 ## Settings